mohamed-arradi/GPGFileMerger/README.md

 ### Prerequisites

-I repeat again here, but make sure GPG is installed on your system and that you have valid keys or create ones.
+ Make sure GPG is installed on your system and that you have valid keys or create ones.

-* npm
   ```sh
   npm install npm@latest -g
   npm start